 Designed European Capital of Culture in 2007, Sibiu retains the grandeur of its earlier days when rich and powerful guilds dominated the regional trade.

-Sibiu was the largest and wealthiest of the seven walled citadels built in the 12th century by German settlers known as Transylvanian Saxons and Romanians, Hungarians and German settlers, called Saxons, live together for centuries.
+Sibiu was the largest and the wealthiest of the seven walled citadels built in the 12th century by German settlers known as Transylvanian Saxons.
+Romanians, Hungarians and Saxons lived together for centuries.

-Astra Open Ait Museum– the second largest open-air museun in the worls (250 acres) will illustrate you the traditional architectural styles and the technological legacy of the Romanian people.
+Astra Open Air Museum– the second largest open- air museum in the world ( 250 acres), will illustrate you the traditional architectural styles and the technological legacy of the Romanian people.

-The Fairy Valley Clay Castle– Transylvania is a home not only to a vampire hotel, but also to the Valley of the Fairies.
+The Fairy Valley- Clay Castle– Transylvania is home not only to a vampire hotel, but also to the Valley of the Fairies.

 A unique Romanian attraction built entirely from natural materials, mostly clay, but also stone and straws, situated in a fair area with raw nature, beautiful mountains and amazing green grass everywhere you look.

-The late-gothic architecture of the church boasts the largest Transylvanian multi-paneles wooden altar and a remarkable wooden door which protected the treasures in the sacristy.
+The late-Gothic architecture of the church boasts the largest Transylvanian multi-panels wooden altar and a remarkable wooden door which protected the treasure in the sacristy.

 Transport in minibus

-2 nights accommodation in ***,****hotels, guest houses in double room
+Accommodation in – 4 stars hotel, guest houses in double room

 Entrances and photo taxes